MyPureCloud/terraform-provider-genesyscloud/README.md

 If you want to go off of an example, we recommend using the [external contacts](https://github.com/MyPureCloud/terraform-provider-genesyscloud/tree/main/genesyscloud/external_contacts) package.

+### Cx As Code Resource Generator

+[The Cx as Code Resource Generator](https://github.com/MyPureCloud/cxascode-resource-generator) is a tool that can help generate resources for Cx as Code and speed up development.
+The reource gnerator will generate resources using the package structure mentioned above.
+The project can be found [here](https://github.com/MyPureCloud/cxascode-resource-generator) and all usage is documented in the README.
+Please note that the resource generator is not perfect, it is a tool to help with development and the generated code will require review and the package will still need to be registered manually in `main.go`.

 ### Using the Provider locally

 In order to use a locally compiled version of the provider, the correct binary for your system must be copied to the local `~/.terraform.d/plugins` folder.
 Run `make sideload` to build the provider and copy it to the correct folder.
 In your Terraform config file, specify version `0.1.0` and set the provider source to `genesys.com/mypurecloud/genesyscloud`.
 Run `terraform init` and verify that it finds the local version.